openharmony/arkcompiler_runtime_core/docs/bc_verification/type_system.md

 Type system is simple: there are only parametric type families, named as `Sort`s, and their instances, named as `Type`s.

-For simplicity, literals without parens are Sorts and with parens are Types.
+For simplicity, all literals without parens are Sorts, with parens - Types.

 ### Special types

   - Bot() - subtype of all types, subtyping relation is made implicitly upon type creation.
-  - Top() - supertype of all types, subtyping relation is created implicitly.
+  - Top() - supertype of all types, subtyping rel is created implicitly.

 ## Sorts

-Sorts are denoted by indices (just numbers) internally, and there is a separate class to hold their names.
+Internally they denoted by indices (just numbers), and there is separate class to hold their names.
-For type_system description technical details can be omitted and Sorts will be understood in this text just as literals.
+For type_system description technical details can be ommited and Sorts will be understood in this text just as literals.

 ## Types

 Internally they are just indices.

-A sort, accompanied with a list of parameters, becomes a type.
+A sort, acompanied with a list of parameters, becomes a type.

 Each parameter consists of: a sign of variance for calculating subtyping relation and a type.

 Variances are:
-- `~` invariant, which means that corresponding parameter in subtyping relation must be in subtype and supertype relation simultaneously.
+- `~` invariant, means that corresponding parameter in subtyping relation must be in subtype and supertype relation simultaneously
-- `+` covariant, which means that the suptyping relation of parameters is in the direction of subtyping relation of type.
+- `+` covariant, means that suptyping relation of parameter is in direction of subtyping relation of type.
-- `-` contravariant, direction of suptyping of parameter is in opposite to such of type.
+- `-` contrvariant, direction of suptyping of parameter is in opposite to such of type.

 ## Examples